mroshaw/mroshaw.github.io/Subnautica/settingup/installandsetup.md

 ## BepInEx Pack

-[Download](software.md#downloads) the latest version from Nexus or Submodica.
+[Download](software.md#downloads) the latest version from Nexus.
 Unzip the file to your game folder, and everything you need will be in the right place.
 You'll find a folder called "plugins" where you'll put your mod DLLs.
 After installation, your game folder should look something like this:

 ![](.\media\bepinexpackinstall.png)